QZ-WANG/ACT/README.md

 cd ACT
 conda env create -f env/environment.yml
 ```
-To set up the dataset directories,place the files as the following:
+To set up the dataset directories, place the data files as the following:
 ```
 datasets/
 ├── Amazon